JurajNyiri/pytapo/README.md

 `PYTAPO_PASSWORD` - password you set in Advanced Settings -> Camera Account `PYTAPO_IP` - ip of the camera, example: 192.168.1.52

+Install `pre-commit` and `tox` from pip.

+Run `pre-commit install`.

 Then run `tox` to run all the tests.

+Tests and linters are ran also before files are commited / pushed.

 ## Usage examples: